The Entrepreneur Series: Modeling and Acting

 How did you get into modeling and acting?

-I initially got into modeling when one of my mother’s co-workers (who later became an adopted Aunt in my words) saw my senior prom photo back in 2008.
-After seeing my prom photo, she suggested that I give modeling a try; although it was never anything that I wanted to try at all, I gave it a shot and it went from there.
+I initially got into modeling when one of my mother’s co-workers (who later became an adopted Aunt, in my words) saw my senior prom photo back in 2008.
+After seeing my prom photo, she suggested that I try modeling; although it was never anything I wanted to try at all, I gave it a shot, and it went from there.

-After modeling for a couple of years, I decided that I wanted to give something else in entertainment a try, so acting was next on my list to try.
-Acting was nothing that was on my radar to do either, but I knew that it would be a challenging, wild adventure to tackle, so I went for it.
-I began doing strictly background work in order to see how the industry, being on set, and behind the scenes worked.
-Once learning a lot of different things about the acting world I began working on a few indie films and that led to some commercials as well as music videos etc.
+After modeling for a couple of years, I decided I wanted to try something else in entertainment, so acting was next on my list.
+Acting was nothing on my radar to do either, but I knew it would be a challenging, wild adventure to tackle, so I went for it.
+I began doing background work strictly to see how the industry, being on set, and behind the scenes worked.
+Once learning a lot of different things about the acting world, I began working on a few indie films, which led to some commercials, music videos, etc.

 Need a domain?
 Get yours from GoDaddy today.